Joey-Qi/SAIC/readme.md

   </table>

 ## Acknowledgements
-This project is developped on the codebase of [ControlNet](https://github.com/lllyasviel/ControlNet).
-We  appreciate this great work!
+This project is developped on the codebase of [ControlNet](https://github.com/lllyasviel/ControlNet) and [AnyDoor](https://github.com/ali-vilab/AnyDoor).
+We appreciate those great works!